 Employers in California to Pay Higher FUTA Tax Rates Retroactively

-Employers in three states (California, Connecticut, and Ohio) and the U.S. Virgin Islands will pay higher Federal Unemployment Act (FUTA) taxes in January 2016, due to unpaid federal loans to those affected states.
-This increase will be based on FUTA taxable wages paid in the affected jurisdictions during 2015.
+Employers in California, Connecticut, Illinois, New York, and the U.S. Virgin Islands will pay higher Federal Unemployment Act (FUTA) taxes in January 2023 for wages paid in 2022 due to unpaid federal loans.
+The Department of Labor & IRS recently announced that the Credit for FUTA taxes will be reduced for employers in these states.
+This results in an adjusted higher net tax rate.
+This increase will be based on FUTA taxable wages paid in the affected jurisdictions during 2022.
+This adjusted higher net rate must be calculated retroactively for 2022 and paid in January of 2023.

-Below is a list of States and their associated credit reductions.
-The additional amounts below are the maximum amount per employee for 2015.
-FUTA is calculated on the first $7000 of wages per year.
-To estimate the additional taxes, calculate the additional cost by the number of employees.
+Below are charts of states and jurisdictions with their associated credit reductions.
+The additional amounts below are the maximum amount per employee for 2022.